Lesterhuis-Training-en-Consultancy/moodle-block-user_favorites/README.md

 Contributions are welcome and will be fully credited.
 We accept contributions via Pull Requests on Github.

 - Thanks for the inspiration [block_user_bookmarks](https://moodle.org/plugins/block_user_bookmarks)
+- Thank you to @stopfstedt, 2gjb2048, and @SashaAnastasi for your valuable contributions to enhancing the plugin.